open-telemetry/opentelemetry-python/docs/getting-started.rst

 You can then visit the jaeger UI, see you service under "services", and find your traces!

-Integrations example with flask
+Integrations example with Flask
 -------------------------------

 The above is a great example, but it's very manual.
 Within the telemetry space, there are common actions that one wants to instrument:

-* http respones from web services
+* HTTP respones from web services
-* http requests from clients
+* HTTP requests from clients
 * database calls

-To help instrument common scenarios, opentelemetry also has the concept of "instrumentations": packages that are designed to interface with a specific framework or library, such as flask and psycopg2.
+To help instrument common scenarios, opentelemetry also has the concept of "instrumentations": packages that are designed to interface with a specific framework or library, such as Flask and psycopg2.
 A list of the currently curated extension packages can be found :scm_web:`here <ext/>`.

-We will now instrument a basic flask application that uses the requests library to send http requests.
+We will now instrument a basic Flask application that uses the requests library to send HTTP requests.
 First, install the instrumentation packages themselves:

 .. code-block:: sh